Lenz94/Front-End-for-ComeOn-Stockholm-AB/README.md

  1. Clone this repository to your computer.
  2. Open "index.html" in your browser.
+ 3. In this game you have 3 users available to use for login:

+    username: rebecka /
+    password: secret

+    username: eric /
+    password: dad

+    username: stoffe /
+    password: rock

- 3. Enjoy and the play the games on the list!
+ 3. Once you logged in, enjoy and the play the games on the list and filter them through the categories!